Translation. Names

 - Avoid the use of demonyms (words used to describe inhabitants) for towns and cities.
 Use the inhabitants of Barcelona or the people of Barcelona, rather than Barcelonans.

-- Do not translate addresses, but if they can be made more understandable or easier to read for an English-speaking audience, then this is advisable.
+- Do not translate addresses, but if they can be made more understandable or easier to read for an English-speaking audience, then do this.

 - Transcribe the first letter of lower-case Catalan terms such as avinguda, carrer, carretera, passeig and plaça in upper case for English-speaking audiences even though these are lowercased in Catalan (so Carrer Sant Pau, Avinguda Diagonal, etc.).